 After you download the app and open it up, you'll be presented with the basic steps of creating your story as well as the option of watching a quick "How-To" presentation.

-To get started making your slideshow, just click "Create New" and select the photos you want to use.
+To get started making your slideshow, just click "Create New" and select the photos, videos, or GIFs you want to use.
 If you want to use photos that aren't on your iOS device, you'll need to add them to your camera roll (through email, or dropbox, or the internet, or something along those lines).

 And when you're all finished you can share your slideshow via email, facebook, twitter, or embed it on another site, all with a few simple clicks!
 Plus, a copy of each finished slideshow is also saved to the camera role as a video (for uploading to a video service like YouTube or saving a copy).

 - Add video clips, not just still images

 - Easily search the web for images and animated GIFs to add to your videos

 - Add music from your iTunes library or choose from our background tracks